 According to the experts, in Dhaka, there are a growing number of factories that comply with international standards on chemical use and management, but there are still many smaller or subcontracted factories where these standards procedures are not met.

 A Changing Attitude

 Nevertheless, the change is occurring, as Bangladeshi textile producers are taking environmental responsibility more seriously than before, with brands committing to initiatives to reduce their toxic waste that pollutes the environment.

-And some Bangladeshi factories have environmental best practice and are developing their own connections with suppliers.
+And some Bangladeshi factories have environmental best practices and are developing their own connections with suppliers.
 But it remains a challenge to fully eradicate those smaller non-compliant ones owing to the untransparent and price-focused attitude of the fashion industry.

-As many companies do not have the training, knowledge, or the funds to treat wastewater discharge or invest in new waterless or environmentally-friendly technologies, this problem has become a huge threat to the ecosystems.
+As many companies do not have the training, knowledge, or funds to treat wastewater discharge or invest in new waterless or environmentally-friendly technologies, this problem has become a huge threat to ecosystems.

-Be that as it may, the governments and the textile industry is becoming aware of the obnoxious effects of the wrong treatment and discharge of wastewater from the garment factories.
+Be that as it may, the governments and the textile industry are becoming aware of the obnoxious effects of the wrong treatment and discharge of wastewater from the garment factories.

 Other countries have also been taking steps.
 For instance, in China, various new environmental policies have been enacted in the past few years, including a 2017 crackdown on textile and other polluting factories that saw the temporary closure of thousands that were found to be neglecting the environmental laws.